kcp-dev/contrib/20250401-kubecon-london/workshop/03-dynamic-providers/README.md

         set -gx KUBECONFIG $KUBECONFIGS_DIR/sync-agent.kubeconfig
         ```

-What a strange thing we just did with that kubeconfig, don't you think?
-While important, we will come back to it later, in the next section.
+Notice that `cp` call just above, and how we set up the `KUBECONFIG` variable?
+While important, we will come back to why we did that later, in the next section.
 For now, let's focus on creating the provider's workspace, and an APIExport in it.
 We already have `:root:providers` workspace created, from where we provisioned Cowboys.
 While not very useful, we now know the commands to move around in the hierarchy of workspaces, and can create them too!
 Let's do that, this time for databases:

 ```shell
 kubectl ws use :root:providers